ex-chazzdesign/sketch-calculator/README.md

 2. Create a text layer named `layer_2` with the value `10`.
 3. Create a text layer named `={layer_1} + {layer_2}` with any value and run the plugin.
 4. The value should be changed to `13`, the sum of `layer_1` and `layer_2`.
-5. Now, change the value of `layer_1` or `layer_2`.
-The last layer should be automatically recalculated.

 You can also use other arithmetic operations.